- 1 large head of cabbage

 If there is any meat leftover, just form them into meatballs and add to the pot.

-Mix the blended tomatoes with 2 cups reserved cooking liquid from the cabbage.
 Mix the tomato soup as directed.
 Pour the tomato sauce over the cabbage.
+Add tomato juice to cover.
 Bring to a boil and reduce to simmer.
-Simmer, covered 2-1/2 to 3 hours.
-If you want to bake them, bake at 325 degrees F. covered, for the same amount of time.
+Simmer, covered 2 to 2-1/2 hours.
+If you want to bake them, bake at 325 degrees F. covered, for the same amount of time

 Grandma always served her stuffed cabbage rolls with home made mashed potatoes, adding the liquid from the stuffed cabbage rolls to the potatoes!
 YUMM!